JPSieg/R2easyR/README.md

 ## 4.3 Using a reactivity threshold to remove low reactivity data that cause clutter

-### Low reactivity data that is almost 0 can make a RNA secondary structure look very cluttered, especially if you have quantified a gel becuase every nucleotide will have some baseline level of reactivity, which can make the resulting secondary structure look cluttered. “r2easyR.color” has an argument called “abs_reactivity_threshold” that will have “r2easyR.color” treat any reactivity data below this threshold like there is no data presenta, so that it does not clutter up the figure.
+### Low reactivity data that is almost 0 can make a RNA secondary structure look very cluttered, especially if you have quantified a gel because every nucleotide will have some baseline level of reactivity, which can make the resulting secondary structure look cluttered. “r2easyR.color” has an argument called “abs_reactivity_threshold” that will have “r2easyR.color” treat any reactivity data below this threshold like there is no data present, so that it does not clutter up the figure.
 For example:

 ```{r}
 df <- r2easyR.color(df,